 Alpha 2-Antiplasmin Deficiency

-Alpha 2-antiplasmin is a single-chain glycoprotein of the serpin family with a molecular mass of 70,000.
-It is synthesized mainly in the liver and kidneys.
+Alpha 2-antiplasmin is a single-chain glycoprotein of the serpin family with a molecular mass of 67,000.
+It is mainly synthesized and secreted by the liver.
+Production has also been shown to occur in the kidney and brain.
 It circulates in the plasma at high concentrations (0.7 mg/L) and has a plasma half-life of 2.6 days.
+Plasmin-antiplasmin complexes are cleared much more quickly from circulation (t1/2=0.5 days).
 In humans, the gene SERPINF2 is about 16kb and is located on chromosome 17p13.3.
-Alpha 2-antiplasmin is also present in low concentrations in the α-granules of platelets.
+Alpha 2-antiplasmin is also present in low concentrations in the α-granules of platelets.4

 2) Formation of inactive plasmin-α2-antiplasmin: alpha 2-antiplasmin is rapidly cleaved by plasmin, resulting in the release of a peptide and the covalent, inactive but stable complex, plasmin-α2-antiplasmin.

 3) Making fibrin more resistant to fibrinolysis: Plasma alpha 2-antiplasmin becomes covalently cross-linked to fibrin via factor XIIIa (FXIIIa), resulting in increased resistance to fibrinolysis.
-In addition, plasminogen activators tPA and uPA are also inhibited by α2-antiplasmin.
+This crosslinking is directly responsible for clot stability.6 In addition, plasminogen activators tPA and uPA are also inhibited by alpha 2-antiplasmin.

 Alpha 2-antiplasmin deficiency can be congenital or acquired.
 Patients with congenital deficiency of alpha 2-antiplasmin may present with a severe hemorrhagic disorder due to impaired inactivation of plasmin and resulting premature lysis of the hemostatic fibrin plug.
 Bleeding may sometimes be delayed in onset after trauma or surgery.

-Acquired alpha 2-antiplasmin deficiency may be seen with liver disease (decreased synthesis), disseminated intravascular coagulation (increased consumption), nephrotic syndrome (urinary loss) or during thrombolytic therapy.
+Acquired alpha 2-antiplasmin deficiency may be seen with liver disease (decreased synthesis), disseminated intravascular coagulation (increased consumption), nephrotic syndrome (urinary loss), amyloidosis, or during thrombolytic therapy.

-Alpha 2-antiplasmin deficiency is a very rare disorder with only a handful of cases described worldwide.5 As a result, the prevalence and ethnic predilection of this disorder is not known.
-With the more widespread use of high-throughput genomic testing, more information regarding the frequency of this condition may become available.6
+Alpha 2-antiplasmin deficiency is a very rare disorder with only a handful of cases described worldwide.7 As a result, the prevalence and ethnic predilection of this disorder is not known.
+With the more widespread use of high-throughput genomic testing, more information regarding the frequency of this condition may become available.8